garyhogarth/banner-code-sample/README.md

 # Banner Code Sample
 A simple class and test for managing the displaying of a banner.

+In a real environment this would be too verbose, however for the point of demonstration I have completed it.

 ## Conditions
 - A banner should be displayed during its display period
 - Outside of the display period, a banner should be displayed if the user’s device has a specific IP address